 It was found that less than half of the leaders who enrolled in a leadership development program succeeded.
 The rest failed.

 But, research by McKinsey showed that only 11 percent of leaders showed improved performance following leadership development.

 Considering the billions of dollars spent on training and educating leaders annually, the return that companies get back in terms of leadership is definitely not enough to justify the investment done by companies.

 So why do leadership development programs fail?
 Here are some reasons.

 1. No clear link between program objectives and the latest organizational needs.

-Companies face a number of challenges when they try to implement leadership development programs.
-Off-the-shelf leadership courses designed from years ago might not work in today’s business environment, so it is important to provide corporate education programs that are aligned to the current needs of individual companies.
+Companies face several challenges when they try to implement leadership development programs.
+Off-the-shelf leadership courses designed years ago might not work in today’s business environment, so it is important to provide corporate education programs that are aligned to the current needs of individual companies.

 Organizations then should consider updating their leadership development programs to fit the needs of their leaders, managers, and businesses now and in the future.